lambdaclass/guidelines/README.md

 * Supervised processes provide guarantees in their initialization phase, not a best effort.
 [If you expect failure to happen on an external service, do not make its presence a guarantee of your system](https://ferd.ca/it-s-about-the-guarantees.html).
 * Try to avoid `timer:sleep` on tests, [ktn_task:wait_for_success](https://github.com/lambdaclass/erlang-katana/blob/master/src/ktn_task.erl#L28) can be a better option.
 * Prefer maps to records.
-* Always lock your dependencies.
-* Pin a specific version and a commit of a dependency, don't use the version at master.
-* If you want to update a dependency, test it first.